 Commonly found in the neck and back, bone spurs, or osteophytes, are excess bone growths that the body might create for a number of reasons – these can include age, arthritis, disc degeneration, poor posture, traumatic injury and other causes – to stabilize jointed areas of the body.
-And while the term “spur” often creates images of something pointy or sharp, bone spurs are actually smooth growths that by themselves don’t necessarily cause any pain or other problems.
+While the term “spur” often creates images of something pointy or sharp, bone spurs are actually smooth growths that don’t necessarily cause any pain or other problems.
 In fact, bone spurs are a very common occurrence as you get older.

-While bone spurs may not cause any problems on their own, neck or back bone spurs can sometimes grow to where they impinge on nerves or other bones, and this is when a number of issues can arise.
+While bone spurs may not cause any problems on their own, neck or back bone spurs can sometimes grow to the point where they impinge on nerves or other bones, and this is when a number of issues can arise.
 When neural compression or bone-on-bone contact occurs as a result of bone spurs, a patient may experience:

 - Severe neck or back pain